concretecms-community-store/community_store/README.md

 The add-on will work directly with a Bootstrap based theme, primarily Elemental, but is intended to be easily modified and overriden for a custom theme.

 ## Setup
 The package can be downloaded, unzipped into the /packages directory (ensuring the folder name is simply 'community_store') and installed via the 'Extend concrete5' option within the dashboard.
+It is recommended that a 'release' be used instead of the master branch - https://github.com/concrete5-community-store/community_store/releases

 ## Payment gateways
 To keep the 'core' store component as lightweight as possible it does not include a payment gateway other than the 'Invoice' type.